sjb3d/descent/README.md

 --- | ---
 [array_api](examples/array_api) | Demonstrates the low-level `Array` API for building computation graphs.
 See the README for more details.
 [fashion_mnist](examples/fashion_mnist) | Trains a few different network types on the Fashion-MNIST dataset.
 Demonstrates the use of anti-aliasing during max pooling for improved accuracy.
 See the README for a comparison of network performance.
 [image_fit](examples/image_fit) | Overfits a few different network types to a single RGB image.
-Compares ReLU with positional encoding to a SIREN network.
+Compares ReLU with positional encoding to a SIREN network. _Update: now also compares to a multi-level hash encoding._

 ## Dependencies